garden-io/garden/docs/guides/in-cluster-building.md

 The remote building options each have some pros and cons.
 You'll find more details below but **here are our general recommendations** at the moment:

 - [**`kaniko`**](#kaniko) is a solid choice for most cases and is _currently our first recommendation_.
 It is battle-tested among Garden's most demanding users (including the Garden team itself).
 It also scales horizontally and elastically, since individual Pods are created for each build.
-It doesn't require priviliged containers to run and requires no shared cluster-wide services.
+It doesn't require privileged containers to run and requires no shared cluster-wide services.
 - [**`cluster-buildkit`**](#cluster-buildkit) is a new addition and replaces the older `cluster-docker` mode.
 A [BuildKit](https://github.com/moby/buildkit) Deployment is dynamically created in each project namespace and much like Kaniko requires no other cluster-wide services.
 This mode also offers a _rootless_ option, which runs without any elevated privileges, in clusters that support it.

 We recommend picking a mode based on your usage patterns and scalability requirements.
 For ephemeral namespaces, `kaniko` is generally the better option, since the persistent BuildKit deployment won't have a warm cache anyway.
 For long-lived namespaces, like the ones a developer uses while working, `cluster-buildkit` may be a more performant option.